learn-co-students/west-se-061223-class-sessions/01-friday-the-13th/notes.md

   - [x] use renderDetail fn from above

 4. Click a "watched" button which toggles; it persists only in DOM
+  - [x] add event listener to the button
+  - [x] cb needs a contitional that sets the button text
+  - [x] cb will flip flip the value of watched for the detail movie obj

 5. Enter a number of drops for each movie and have it persist in the DOM

 MANTRA